garycheung13/garycheung13-ux-portfolio/content/project/emx-systems.md

 ##### Dashboard Customization: Increase the level of personalization for each specific doctor’s practice

 Different providers see different information as important.
-It would be futile for our team to attempt to select what type of records should appear on the dashboard since any decision we make would not acommedate many of our users.
-How we accommodate different needs for different doctors?
+It would be futile for our team to attempt to select what type of records should appear on the dashboard since any decision we make would not acommedate many of our users. **How might we accommodate different needs for different providers?**

 Dashboard customization gives EMX system the flexibility for users adjust the dashboard catagories to fit an individual provider’s workflow while still maintaining a clear information hierarchy that makes the page easy to skim.